Helping directors facing potential disqualification is part of our core business.

-Collectively, our team has decades of experience and includes a formal panel member of the Government’s Disqualification Unit.
-Our understanding of the process and strategies adopted by the prosecution is thus both thorough and comprehensive.
+Collectively, our team has decades of experience and includes a formal panel member of the Government’s Insolvency Service who investigate and bring disqualification proceedings.
+Our understanding of the director disqualification process and the approach of the Insolvency Service is comprehensive.

 The Investigation Stage

 Since 1986 the Government has had the power to disqualify individuals from being directors or managers of companies under the Company Director Disqualification Act 1986.
 This power can only be used where it is in the public interest for the person to be disqualified.
 The guiding principle is that it is a privilege to be able to run a business with limited liability, and that privilege should be taken away from those who abuse it.

 Whilst around 1,200 directors are disqualified each year, a much higher number than this are targeted for investigation.
 In many cases the Insolvency Service will close the investigation after gathering information from the directors and from the Insolvency Practitioner’s files.
 Less frequently, they will decide not to continue after a decision to disqualify has been taken.
 The Insolvency Service say they will only do this if new information is provided which has not previously been considered.
 In practice it can be difficult to get the Insolvency Service to change their minds once a decision to disqualify has been made.